 Person mit Noise-Cancelling-Kopfhörern

-Both headphones share similar headline specs: 30 hours of battery life with ANC for the Bose, 30 hours for the Sony.
+Both headphones have similar key specs.
+30 hours of battery life with ANC for the Bose, 30 hours for the Sony.
 USB-C charging, wireless Bluetooth transmission with advanced codecs, touch or button controls depending on the model.
-Reading the marketing sheet, it’s a tie.
-Wearing them every day quickly reveals the differences.
+Reading a marketing sheet, you’d think they’re neck and neck.
+But put them on daily, and the difference becomes apparent quickly.

 Sony counters with the WH-1000XM6, the current flagship of the XM series.
-The model leans on proven strengths: exceptionally strong adaptive ANC, LDAC codec with high bitrate, 360 Reality Audio for spatial-audio content, and excellent voice recognition during calls.
-If you’re upgrading from an XM4 or XM5, the XM6 feels like a linear refresh.
-If you’re switching from Bose, the first minutes reveal less bass and more midrange.
+This model builds on proven strengths: extremely good adaptive ANC, LDAC codec with high bitrate, 360 Reality Audio for spatial audio content, and very good speech recognition during calls.
+For those upgrading from the XM4 or XM5, the XM6 is a linear update.
+But if you’re switching from the Bose world, you’ll notice less bass and more midrange in the first few minutes.

 449 €